 There exists a significant amount of data analysis as well as scientific computation algorithms that rely on iterative computations, where each iterative step can easily be specified as a MapReduce computation.
 Typical data-intensive iterative computations follow the structure given in Code 1.
 We can identify two main types of data in these computations, the loop invariant input data and the loop variant delta values.
 Delta values are the result or a representation of the result of processing the input data in each iteration.
 These delta values are used in the computation of the next iteration.
 One example of such delta values would be the centroids in a KMeans Clustering computation (section 6).
 Single iterations of such computations are easy to parallelize by processing the data points or blocks of data points independently in parallel and performing synchronization between the iterations through communication steps.

 Typical data-intensive iterative computations can be easily parallelized using the Twister4Azure iterative map reduce model.
 Code 1 depicts the structure of a typical data-intensive iterative application, while Code 2 depicts the corresponding Twister4Azure MapReduce representation.
 Twister4Azure will generate map tasks for each data block (line 5-7 in Code 1, line 8-14 in Code 2) and each map task will calculate a partial result, which will be communicated to the respective reduce tasks.
 The typical number of reduce tasks will be orders of magnitude less than the number of map tasks.
 Reduce tasks (line 8 in Code 1, line 15-19 in Code2) will perform any necessary computations, combine the partial results received and output part of the final result.
 A single merge task (line 20-24 in Code 2) will merge the results emitted by the reduce tasks and evaluate the loop conditional function (line 8 and 4 in Code1), often comparing the new delta results with the older delta results.
-The new delta output of the merge tasks will then be broadcasted to all the map tasks in the next iteration (line 7 Code2).
+Then it broadcast the new delta output to all the map tasks in the next iteration (line 7 Code2).
 Figure 3 presents the flow of the Twister4Azure programming model.